The Diocese of Derby consists of most of Derbyshire and a couple of parishes on the fringes of Staffordshire.

 - The Collegiate and Parish Church of All Saints became a Cathedral on Thursday, 7 July, 1927, although not hallowed until Friday, 27 October, 1927.
 It cost £10,000 to adapt the church into a Cathedral.

-- The Diocese is divided into two Archdeaconries: Chesterfield and Derby.
+- The Diocese is divided into three Archdeaconries: Derbyshire Peak and Dales, East Derbyshire and Derby City and South Derbyshire.

-- Since the Diocese was legally inaugurated in 1927, there have been seven Diocesan Bishops
+- Since the Diocese was legally inaugurated in 1927, there have been eight diocesan bishops

 - There have been two suffragan (or assistant) Bishops of Derby (when Derby was part of the Southwell Diocese before 1927):